IT-WIBRC/eslint-config-epsvue/README.md

 # eslint-config-epsvue

-These are my settings for ESLint and Prettier that you can use for Vuejs app
+These are my settings for ESLint, Prettier and Stylelint that you can use for Vuejs app

 You might like them - or you might not.
 Don't worry you can always change them.